Fall Semester: September through December

 All application materials must be received one month prior to the start of classes in the semester for which they are applying.

 BGTS & CTS: The majority of the courses are offered online.
-A few cannot be taken online but are often available in the Hybrid of Flex format.
+A few cannot be taken online but are often available in the intensive format.
 For further questions contact the Admissions Office.

 Non-Degree Graduate: Courses are offered in a variety of formats.
-Check the course schedule to see if the course you need is offered online, hybrid, flex, or in a traditional format.
+Check the course schedule to see if the course you need is offered online, in an intensive format, or in a traditional format.

 Pre-Doctoral: Yes, Pre-Doctoral courses are available on-site at our Dayton campus and